sharma1981/liteExchange/README.md

 <img src="https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/images/code_structure.png">
 </p>

-core: It is the core library.
+**core :** It is the core library.
 Has subdirectories such as as network, concurrency etc

-fix : It mainly uses core/network and core/concurrency.
+**fix :** It mainly uses core/network and core/concurrency.
 It is the FIX implemenatation

-order_matcher : Order matcher layer is the heart of project.
+**order_matcher :** Order matcher layer is the heart of project.
 It knows nothing about FIX protocol but has its own order,  incoming message and outgoing message classes.

-server : This layer is the layer that uses FIX layer to receive FIX orders and submit to the central order book in the order matcher layer.
+**server :** This layer is the layer that uses FIX layer to receive FIX orders and submit to the central order book in the order matcher layer.
 Then it receives results from the central order book and sends them to the outgoing message processor.